What are Headache Disorders?

 - with duration of hours to 2-3 days

 - nausea (the most characteristic associated feature);

 - frequency is anywhere between once a year and once a week; and

 - in children, attacks tend to be of shorter duration and abdominal symptoms more prominent.

 Cluster Headache (CH)

-- It is characterized by frequently recurring (up to several times a day), brief but extremely severe headache, usually focused in or around one eye, with tearing and redness of the eye, the nose runs or is blocked on the affected side and the eyelid may droop.
+Characterized by frequently recurring (up to several times a day), brief but extremely severe headache, usually focused in or around one eye, with tearing and redness of the eye, the nose runs or is blocked on the affected side and the eyelid may droop.

 Medication-overuse headache (MOH)

-- MOH occurs by definition on more days than not, is oppressive, persistent and often at its worst on awakening.
+Occurs more days than not, is oppressive, persistent and often at its worst on awakening.